A collection of recent articles by Lukas Oldenburg, Owner of dim28.see the articles

 In part 1, I review common, yet usually insufficient or even completely failing approaches.
 Why did I give up on AI-driven solutions like ReCaptcha, Akamai Bot Manager or Ad Fraud Detection tools?
 How good are the built-in Bot Filters?
 Should you at least maintain Bot Filters/Segments on top of GA views/AA Virtual Report Suites?
 Why does Server-Side Tracking exacerbate the Bot issues?

-In part 2, we will look at a client who saw Bot Traffic surging to over 40%, a case which made me reconsider entirely how to approach Bot Filtering.
+In part 2, I look at a client who saw Bot Traffic surging to over 40%, a case which made me reconsider entirely how to approach Bot Filtering.
 We show a 2-layered system which turns traditional approaches upside dow - instead of filtering out Bots, the focus is on filtering in humans.

 How to use Server-Side GTM + Pubsub + Python + Firestore to get attributes from a database about a User, Products, or anything